- After Diagnosis: A Guide for Patients and Families

 - Will I have to stay in a hospital?

-Here, we offer answers to many of your questions about cancer and cancer treatment.
+Here, we answer many questions about cancer and cancer treatment.
 We also tell you what you can expect from the people and services that are there to help you cope with cancer.
-To help you feel more prepared for visits with your health care team, we offer examples of questions you may want to ask them.
+To help you prepare for visits with your health care team, we offer ideas for questions you may want to ask.
 We hope this information will help you and your family as you work through your fears and concerns about cancer and cancer treatment.